 Ambulance transportation, including local ground transportation by state certified ambulance and certified air ambulance transportation, is covered for medically necessary transport to the nearest facility that has the capability to provide the necessary treatment.
-Out-of-network providers may bill members for charges in excess of the maximum plan allowance.
+Out-of-network ground ambulance providers may bill members for charges over the maximum plan allowance.